harishtanwar4847/hector/hector/hector/notification/tot_email_notification/tot_email_notification.md

 Hoping to hear the best from you,
 Your newfound friends at Paper Boat!
 TOT(Terms Of Trade)<br>
-<a href="/assets/hector/files/General Terms and Conditions_Distributors - 04062021.docx">Click here to view TermsOfTrade</a>
+<a href="/assets/hector/files/Hector Beverages-General Terms and Conditions for Partners-.pdf">Click here to view TermsOfTrade</a>